hqyyqh888/DeepUnfolding_WMMSE/README.md

 Run "`Blackbox CNN.py`", which generates four ".csv" files in the folder "`DataSet`".
 Finally, we run the file "`test_predict.m`" in the folder "`Test`" to see the sum-rate performance.
 Note that the file path in "`test_predict.m`" should be modified correspondingly.

 # WMMSE
-Run the main program "`WMMSE.py`".
+Run the main program "`WMMSE.py`", which implements the iterative WMMSE algorithm.